-Maternal Positioning is a term used for talking about the posture and positions women use in pregnancy and in labor for comfort and labor progress.
-The 2nd Principle of Spinning Babies is Gravity.
+Maternal Positioning is a phrase for talking about posture and positions women use in pregnancy and in labor for comfort or labor ease.
 Maternal positioning uses the 2nd Principle of Spinning Babies: Gravity.

 Babies change position in pregnancy and during the birth process.
-I do not believe fetal position changes are random.
+True!
+That’s nature’s design!
+But, I do not believe fetal position changes are random.
 I think the research lacks attention to several factors.
 I believe there are multiple factors that come together to affect the fetal position changes.